Fees and charges and refund policy

 Fees for Non-subsidised places:

-Fees non-subsidised places, short courses, Graduate Certificates and Graduate Diplomas, TAFE Delivered HSC Vocational Education and Training (TVET), students not living or working in New South Wales, international students courses and temporary visa holder courses are different to the TAFE NSW government-subsidised fee.
+Fees for non-subsidised places, short courses, Graduate Certificates and Graduate Diplomas, TAFE Delivered HSC Vocational Education and Training (TVET), students not living or working in New South Wales, international students courses and temporary visa holder courses are different to the TAFE NSW government-subsidised fee.
 Information on these fees will be shown on the individual course pages or contact your local campus for details.

 North Coast TAFE is committed to providing high quality programs and support and assistance to students.
 Fees are set at a rate that is as affordable as possible, while providing the teaching, learning and services students require.
 Fees may change on a regular basis to accommodate increases in North Coast TAFE costs.